The Oklahoma Fraud and Ticketing Accountability Act (OFTA) provides a framework to restore fairness and transparency in the ticketing market.

 OFTA balances protecting consumers, supporting local artists and venues, and creating a transparent, accountable secondary ticket market, ensuring fair access to events and safeguarding Oklahomans from deceptive ticketing practices.

-Oklahoma Fraud and Ticketing Accountability Press
+Oklahoma Fraud and Ticketing Accountability Updates and Press

 Bill in OK Legislature seeks to help with online ticket bot problem